avikj/fbash/README.md

 ## Running

 fbterm can be run by simply entering `node index.js` in the command line.
 However, this will not run in the background, and the terminal will need to be open for it to work.
-To continuously run fbterm in the background, first install `forever` from npm, globally.
+To continuously run fbterm in the background, first install `forever` from npm, globally (this may require `sudo`).
 ```shell
 npm install -g forever
 ```